Our health center in Coachella fulfills a very important community need.

 The health centers also have condom bags that people can come in and pick up.
 “Moms sometimes come in with their kid to get them.”

 The Coachella health center has outgrown its space.
-“We have two exam rooms and need more,” said Lupe Gomez, Coachella center manager.
+“We have two exam rooms and need more,” said Lupe, Coachella center manager.
 “Sometimes patients see us as their only health care provider.”

 One of the local issues for Coachella Valley patients is transportation.
 Many do not have cars and busses run about twice per day; getting rides from friends or family may have to figure into patients’ plans.